synereo/blog.synereo.com/_posts/2015-03-18-crowdsale.markdown

 ### Multi-signature mechanism

 All funds received will be kept in a multi-sig wallet.
-This protects the funds - both the BTC sent during the crowdsale and the AMPs to be sent out - from any one point of failure, whether theft, the loss of a key, or the inability of one holder to access the wallet.
+This protects the funds - both the BTC sent during the crowdsale and the AMPs to be sent out - from any one point of failure, whether theft, the loss of a key, or the inability of one holder to access the wallet - assuring the security of the funds.

 ### How will the sale work?